wp-plugins/leadin/readme.txt

 == Screenshots ==

-1. Individual contact history
+1. See the visit history of each contact.
-2. Contacts list
-3. Sample email report
-4. Pop-up subscribe widget
+2. Get an email notification for every new lead.
+3. LeadIn stats show you where your leads are coming from.
+4. Segment your contact list based on page views and submissinos.
+5. Collect more contacts with the pop-up subscribe widget.

 == Changelog ==

-- Current version: 0.10.0
+- Current version: 1.0.0
-- Current version release: 2014-06-03
+- Current version release: 2014-06-12

+= 1.0.0 (2014.06.12) =
+- Bug fixes
+- Fixed sort by visits in the contacts list

+= Enhancements =
+- Contacts filtering
+- Stats dashboard
+- Sources

 = 0.10.0 (2014.06.03) =
 - Bug fixes